DepenM/Batch-Norm/README.md

 # Batch-Norm

 This repository contains experiments for understanding the effect of Batch Normalization on parameter trajectory and its interaction with feature noise.
-The experiment details and results along with some theoretical justifications have been provided in the Understanding_Batch_Normalization pdf.

 ## Pre-requisites
 For runnning the code, install the library [pytorch-hessian-eigenthings](https://github.com/noahgolmant/pytorch-hessian-eigenthings)

 ## Details
+* `Understanding_Batch_Normalization.pdf:` Contains experiment details and results along with some theoretical justifications.
 * `hessian.py:` Contains the code for plotting Hessian of DNN.
 Downloaded from [DeepnetHessian](https://github.com/AnonymousNIPS2019/DeepnetHessian) and modified appropriately.
 * `OLS.ipynb:` Results showing impact of BN on the trajectory of OLS
 * `BN_high_lr.pynb:` Empirically demonstrates that gradient explosion occurs for deeper nets without BN at high lr, while the same is not true for BN networks.
 Theoretical justification provided in pdf.